markgoodson/neg101/PITCHME.md

 - Create win-win situation
 - Flexibility, don't dig trenches
 ---
-Bargaining
+## Bargaining
-The most important (two letter) word in negotiation Asking questions
+- The most important (two letter) word in negotiation
+- Asking questions
-Take notes
+- Take notes
-Beware!
+- Beware!
-Dealing with angry/pushy negotiators
+- Dealing with angry/pushy negotiators
-Price
+- Price
-General tactics
+- General tactics
-Win-win tactics
+- Win-win tactics
-Deadlock
+- Deadlock
+---
-The most important (two letter) word in negotiation
+## The most important (two letter) word in negotiation
-IF
+- IF
-Trading
+- Trading
-Conceding isn't negotiating
+- Conceding isn't negotiating
-Important to know your negotiables
+- Important to know your negotiables
-It’s why negotiation is creative
+- It’s why negotiation is *creative*
+---
-Asking questions
+## Asking questions
 Like sales
-"Great negotiators are great listeners" [Former New York City detective Dominick Misino] Need to understand their position.
+- "Great negotiators are great listeners" [Former NYPD detective Dominick Misino]
+- Need to understand their position.
 Are their requests a real, low or high priority?
-If they ask a question, ask one back
-Dig.
-"What's the thinking behind your request?" e.g. Joe memarts The power of "what if?" - e.g. app developer
-Power of silence... when you ask for something
-Take notes
-Shows you're serious and interested
-Gives you thinking time
-Stops you reacting
-How do you know what you've agreed?!
-Summarise
-Beware!
-The Salami Technique
-Nothing is agreed until it's all agreed
-Detailed breakdowns
-Seller: Avoid
-Buyer: Always ask
-The worst thing you can do as a negotiator
-Split the difference? : NO! : Low/high offer then small movement Jam tomorrow [Lewis Carroll]
-Dealing with angry/pushy negotiators
-Don't react
-If you do react, don't over-react
-Dealing with threats
-Are they serious?
-Let them blow themselves out
-Ask questions
-Should you ever lose your temper (or appear to)?
-Price
-Price reduction request
-Once again...
+- If they ask a question, ask one back
+- Dig.
+"What's the thinking behind your request?" e.g. Joe memarts
+- The power of "what if?" - e.g. app developer
+- Power of silence... when you ask for something
+---
+## Take notes
+- Shows you're serious and interested
+- Gives you thinking time
+- Stops you reacting
+- How do you know what you've agreed?!
+- Summarise
+---
+## Beware!
+- The Salami Technique
+- Nothing is agreed until it's all agreed
+- Detailed breakdowns
+- Seller: Avoid
+- Buyer: Always ask
+- The worst thing you can do as a negotiator
+- Split the difference? : NO! : Low/high offer then small movement
+- Jam tomorrow [Lewis Carroll]
+---
+## Dealing with angry/pushy negotiators
+- Don't react
+- If you *do* react, don't over-react
+- Dealing with threats
+    - Are they serious?
+    - Let them blow themselves out
+- Ask questions
+- Should you ever lose your temper (or appear to)?
+---
+## Price
+- Price reduction request
+- Once again...
 ASK QUESTIONS
-Is it a real need?
-Or are they "just trying it on"?
-Focus on total cost
-Remind them of all the value they are getting
-Don't change the price, change the package
-General tactics
-Be prepared to justify what you're asking for
-You need someone else's permission
-The "Mother Hubbard"
-Trial balloon e.g. "I hear the going rate is £x/day" Deadlines : Real or artificial
-Budgets: Real or artificial
-If you have to throw something in make sure they know the value Remember your BATNA(s)
-Win-win tactics
-Think about both the other side's personal and business/organisation objectives Demands/ultimatums: Acknowledge and reframe to a more positive/joint focus By working together on a solution (win-win) we can perhaps make a bigger pie Brainstorm and decide – By brainstorming, you can often find unexpected solutions to difficult negotiations Address the underlying concern – Honestly address the concern behind a difficult situation Importance of language - How can we work on this problem together?
-Be willing to trade, if it makes sense
-Deadlock
-Bring in other people, or a third party
-Take a step back, then move forward again
-Take a "time out"
-Avoid postponement
-Closing
-Careful about pushing your luck... when you've got your main demand adding more and more extras "It sounds like we have an agreement"
-Summarise and shake on it
-Make sure there is nothing else... no "Columbo" moment Agree next steps – Who, what, when?
-Writing it up - "If you’ve got it in writing, you’ve got a prayer.
-If it ain’t in writing, you’ve got thin air" Don't rub their noses in it, stay professional
-Debrief
-Follow up
-Exercises
-What are your negotiables?
-What have you negotiated on recently?
-Example: You have to hire a dev to do your website/app How can you practice your negotiating skills?
+- Is it a real need?
+- Or are they "just trying it on"?
+- Focus on total cost
+- Remind them of all the **value** they are getting
+- Don't change the price, change the *package*
+---
+@snap[midpoint span-90 text-06]
+## General tactics
+- Be prepared to justify what you're asking for
+- You need someone else's permission
+- The "Mother Hubbard"
+- Trial balloon e.g. "I hear the going rate is £x/day"
+- Deadlines : Real or artificial
+- Budgets: Real or artificial
+- If you have to throw something in make sure they know the value
+- Remember your BATNA(s)
+- If it all gets too much call a time-out
+@snapend
+---
+@snap[midpoint span-90 text-06]
+## Win-win tactics
+- Think about both the other side's personal and business/organisation objectives
+- Demands/ultimatums: Acknowledge and reframe to a more positive/joint focus
+- By working together on a solution (win-win) we can perhaps make a bigger pie
+- Brainstorm and decide – By brainstorming, you can often find unexpected solutions to difficult negotiations
+- Address the underlying concern – Honestly address the concern behind a difficult situation
+- Importance of language - How can we work on this problem **together**?
+- Be willing to trade, **if** it makes sense
+@snapend
+---
+## Deadlock
+- Bring in other people, or a third party
+- Take a step back, then move forward again
+- Take a "time out"
+- Avoid postponement
+---
+@snap[midpoint span-90 text-06]
+## Closing
+- Careful about pushing your luck... when you've got your main demand adding more and more extras
+- "It sounds like we have an agreement"
+- Summarise and shake on it
+- Make sure there is nothing else... no "Columbo" moment
+- Agree next steps – Who, what, when?
+- Writing it up - "If you’ve got it in writing, you’ve got a prayer.
+If it ain’t in writing, you’ve got thin air"
+- Don't rub their noses in it, stay professional
+- Debrief
+- Follow up
+@snapend
+---
+## Exercises
+- What are your negotiables?
+- What have you negotiated on recently?
+- Example: You have to hire a dev to do your website/app
+- How can you practice your negotiating skills?